FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Experiments

 \end{case}

-\textbf{Robustness against Fine-tuning Attack.} Fine-tuning attack refers to training the model with the private dataset of the malicious client for several epochs.
-We randomly choose a client to conduct a $30$-epoch fine-tuning.
-In Figure \ref{fig:finetune-fss}, the FSS metric rarely changes in the $30$ epochs.
-While the watermark accuracy fluctuates as shown in Figure \ref{fig:finetune-wm} but remains a high value in general, which indicates the robustness of FedTracker against fine-tuning.
+\textbf{Robustness against Fine-tuning Attack.} Fine-tuning attack refers to training the model with the private dataset of the malicious Client for several epochs.
+We randomly choose a Client to conduct a $30$-epoch fine-tuning.
+In Fig. \ref{fig:finetune-fss}, the FSS metric rarely changes in the $30$ epochs.
+While the watermark accuracy fluctuates as shown in Fig. \ref{fig:finetune-wm} but remains a high value in general, which indicates the robustness of FedTracker against fine-tuning.

 \textbf{Robustness against Quantization Attack.} Quantization attack is the most effective compression technique in practice.
-Quantization attack refers to using fewer bits to represent the parameters.
-In the quantization attack experiments, we test three different data type, float32, float16 and int8.
+The quantization attack refers to using fewer bits to represent the parameters.
+In the quantization attack experiments, we test three different data types, float32, float16, and int8.
 The results are shown in Table \ref{table:quantization}.

 The results demonstrate that although quantization reduces the bits of model parameters, the watermark accuracy and FSS of FedTraker are rarely affected.
-The results indicate the robustness of FedTraker against quantization attack.
+The results indicate the robustness of FedTraker against the quantization attack.

 \textbf{Robustness against Pruning Attack.} We evaluate the robustness of our watermark and fingerprints against pruning attack, especially parameter pruning~\cite{han2015learning}.
 In parameter pruning, which is also conducted in ~\cite{uchida2017embedding}, we prune units in the model by zeroing out the ones with the lowest $l_1$-norm.
-We divide the pruning attack into two cases: (1) pruning all the layers of the model except the BN layers; (2) pruning the BN layers.
+We divide the pruning attack into two cases: (1) pruning all the layers of the model except the BN layers, and (2) pruning the BN layers.

-In the first case, pruning other layers do not affect the fingerprints in BN layers.
+In the first case, pruning other layers does not affect the fingerprints in BN layers.
 Thus, the watermark is the only one that might be influenced.
-The watermark accuracies and classification accuracies after pruning are shown in Figure \ref{fig:pruning}.
+The watermark accuracies and classification accuracies after pruning are shown in Fig. \ref{fig:pruning}.
 As the pruning rate increases, the watermark accuracy and classification accuracy decrease simultaneously.
 In most cases, the watermark accuracy is above $80\%$.
 The only exception is pruning $50\%$ neurons of AlexNet.
 However, the classification accuracy of the pruned model has nearly $10\%$ decrease, which means the model has lost its value.
 Thus, we do not think it is a successful attack.